ibm-cloud-docs/discovery-data/faqs.md

 - To define synonyms that are recognized and tagged when a document is ingested and that can be retrieved by search, create a dictionary and add synonyms for the dictionary term entry.
 A dictionary defines special terms that you want to tag in your documents, such as product names or industry-specific terminology.
 You can use the dictionary terms later to create facets and to filter documents.
 For more information, see [Dictionary](/docs/discovery-data?topic=discovery-data-domain#dictionary).
 - To define synonyms that are applied to the query text that is submitted by users to expand the meaning of the query, add synonyms by using the Synonyms tool on the *Improve relevance* section of the *Improve and customize* page.
 For more information, see [Expanding the meaning of queries](/docs/discovery-data?topic=discovery-data-search-settings#query-expansion).

+## What is a nested field?
+{: #faq-nested-fields}
+{: faq}

+When you ingest a file or crawl an external data source, the data that you add to {{site.data.keyword.discoveryshort}} is processed and added to the collection as a document.
+Fields from the original file are converted to document fields and are added to the collection's index.
+Some content is added to root-level index fields and some information is stored in nested fields.
+Where data gets stored differs by file type.
+Most of the fields from structured data sources are stored as root-level fields.
+For files with unstructured data, much of the body of the file is stored in the `text` field in the index.
+Other information, such as the file name, is stored in nested fields with names like `extracted_metadata.filename`.
+You can determine whether a field is a nested field by its name.
+If the field name includes a period, it is a nested field.
+For more information about how different file types are handled, see [How your data source is processed](/docs/discovery-data?topic=discovery-data-index-overview).

 ## Seeing errors that mention watsonplatform.net
 {: #faq-watsonplatform}